stianloader/GslStarplane/README.md

 ### Declaring softmaps

 *Note: This is an experimental feature and is subject to change*

+**WARNING**: This feature turned out to be less capable than anticipated and will likely be removed.
+Use other supplementary mappings instead.

 **WARNING**: At this point in time layered mappings are planned, but not yet fully supported.
 Handle multiple softmap mappings with care, as current behaviour